Quinn Allman: Career

-On February 2, 2015 The Used announced that Quinn would be taking a year long hiatus from the band.
-Justin Shekoski of Saosin temporarily replaced Quinn on subsequent tours.
+On February 2, 2015, The Used announced that Allman would be taking a year long hiatus from the band.
+Justin Shekoski of Saosin temporarily replaced Allman on subsequent tours.
 However, on November 19, 2015, The Used released a statement saying that they were moving forward without Allman as a "result of a mutual understanding".
 However, former bandmate Branden Steineckert, who had left the band nine years prior, hosted Allman on the final episode of his podcast 801PUNX.
-In the podcast, Allman claims he was actually not allowed to return to the band and was kicked out.
-He continues to write, record and produce music, as well as manage up and coming artists.
-Allman performed on Andy Black's debut solo album The Shadow Side, released in May 2016.
+In the podcast, Allman explains he was actually not allowed to return to the band and was kicked out.